 10. Nurses Who Kill (2016)

 What is the opposite of a nurse healing a patient from whatever illness that has been laid upon him/her?
 It’s a nurse killing a patient and leaving us wondering the mysterious and perhaps, unimaginable reason behind it.
-With medical, psychological and criminal experts around the table, ‘Nurses Who Kill’ delivers a documentary series revolving around a set of murder cases, in which nurses have used their knowledge and position to end the life of one or more individuals.
-By analysing their possible motives, connections and the methods used for the final acts, we are given an informative piece of work that touches upon interesting and fascinating stories.
+With medical, psychological, and criminal experts around the table, ‘Nurses Who Kill’ delivers a documentary series revolving around a set of murder cases, in which nurses have used their knowledge and position to end the life of one or more individuals.
+By analyzing their possible motives, connections, and the methods used for the final acts, we are given an informative piece of work that touches upon interesting and fascinating stories.

 Read More: Best Holiday Movies on Netflix